longclawshop/longclaw/docs/tutorial/frontend.md

 ## Improving the product page
+The basic product page is missing a few things:

+1. The fields we added to the model (vegetarian, gluten free) are not shown
+2. Its not possible to add the product to the basket!
+3. We can't see any information about the different variants

+Lets deal with the most pressing first...

 ### Adding Products to the Basket

+When a product has different variations, there are usually various different ways to display those variations and allow a customer to add one to their basket.
+For this reason, the longclaw project template doesn't include any markup for this.

+We will cover a few options here, starting with what I am going to include in the bakery website.

+#### Table display
+Adding a product to the basket requires a HTTP request to be made to longclaw.
-Longclaw offers a helpful template tag to create an `Add To Basket` button for your products.
+Longclaw makes this a bit easier for you by offering a helpful template tag to create an `Add To Basket` button for your product variants, which takes care of the javascript for you.
 In your template, load the basket tags:

 ```django